"He has not given me anything."

 Ничего не мне дал is definitely wrong in Russian, too.

-Note that, if a preposition precedes this pronoun, you should always use the longer form (e.g.: bez niczego).
+Note that after prepositions, which require the genitive case, you should always use the longer form (e.g.: bez niczego, do niczego).

 Thanks for your very informative explanation.
 I chose to use "nic" instead of "niczego" and was marked correct — not knowing why.
 The reason is now clear, both "nic" and "niczego" are genitive!
 It's also good to know that one should always use the longer form after a preposition!
 Thanks for the extra information!